4. Collaborated with others of differing backgrounds to develop solutions to complex problems

 By completing this course, students will have

-This course is a survey of Middle Eastern history focusing primarily on the modern period, though important issues, such as the rise of Islam and the Islamic invasions, the Crusades, and the rise of the Ottoman Empire will not be ignored.
-Students will have the opportunity to gain specific knowledge on their specialty country along with the Middle East in general.
-Though a political framework will be established economic, cultural and religious issues will also be studied.
+This course is a survey of Middle Eastern history focusing primarily on the modern period from the Ottoman Empire to the present day.
+Students will have the opportunity to gain specific knowledge on a country in the Middle East along with the region in general.
+Though a political framework will be established, economic, cultural and religious issues will also be studied.

-2. To ensure the students gain an understanding of the current controversies and concerns in the region.
+2. Analyze and critic the current controversies and concerns in the region.

-3. To improve reading, writing and oral communication skills.
+3. Demonstrate improve reading, writing and oral communication skills.

-Goldschmidt and Davidson, A Concise History of the Middle East, 9th edn (2010)
+Goldschmidt and Boum, A Concise History of the Middle East, 11th edn (2015)